ENGLISH AND ADULT LITERACY

-Classes are taught 5 mornings a week from 9:30-11:30 am, Saturdays from 11:00-12:30 and Monday and Wednesday evenings from 6:30 - 8:00 pm.
-Please see our monthly calendar for complete class offerings.
+Classes are taught 5 mornings a week from 9 to 11 am, Saturdays from 11 am to 12:30 pm, and Monday and Wednesday evenings from 6:30 to 8 pm.
 All our classes are drop-in, and run throughout the year, with 2 weeks off at the end of August and December.
 We also offer tutoring sessions, where smaller groups of clients meet in a more informal setting.

-Our ESL classes are taught following our own 13-theme curriculum, which changes every week and provides recent immigrants with practice to feel more comfortable living and working in the United States.
+Our ELL classes are taught following our own 13-theme curriculum, which changes every week and provides recent immigrants with practice to feel more comfortable living and working in the United States.

-No. Although some are experienced ESL teachers, our volunteers are of different ages and backgrounds; this provides our students with real-life exposure to teaching styles, accents and experiences, which mirrors our diverse community.
+No. Although some are experienced ELL teachers, our volunteers are of different ages and backgrounds; this provides our students with real-life exposure to teaching styles, accents and experiences, which mirrors our diverse community.